ghi-electronics/Documentation/software/tinyclr/due/statements.md

 ## Console Statements

 These statements are a quick and dirty way to output information.
-By default, `locate` and `cls` do not do anything but `print` will simply call `Debug.WriteLine` internally.
+By default, `cls` does not do anything but `print` will simply call `Debug.WriteLine` internally.

 The behavior can be change, to forward the output to a serial port or a display for example.
 See [API](api.md) page from more details.